Local Statement for Brownsville, TX

 * WIND:

-Protect against hazardous wind having possible limited impacts across
+Prepare for dangerous wind having possible significant impacts across

-- A few roads impassable from debris, particularly within urban
+- Some roads impassable from large debris, and more within urban

-Elsewhere across The Rio Grande Valley and Deep South Texas, little
+The Rio Grande Valley and Deep South Texas.

 * TORNADOES: